dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Description:**
 Retrieve a list of an application's past versions.
 A new version is created each time an application is deployed.
+If run in an application root directory with no application name provided, retrieve versions of the local application.

 **Parameters:**
 - `--json`: Emit JSON output